 Art That Inspired UsApril 2020

 This month has been a busy month for booking elopements and thus, most of my influences this month are going to be a little more global.
-I’m also knee-deep in screenwriting and novel writing classes, so you’ll also notice more depth in the books and films I’ve been consuming recently, too.
+I’m also knee-deep in screenwriting and novel writing classes.
+So you’ll also notice more depth in the books and films I’ve been consuming recently, too.

 The Travel Book

 A lot of my writing and elopement planning is influenced by the places I’ve traveled around the world.
-I noticed a different appreciation for language once I started learning others.
+I noticed a different appreciation for language once I started learning other languages.
 A lost art with the new wave of media is reading travel books.
 Even though some of the content might change, the history of a country doesn’t.
 If you’re stuck at home, read a travel book!
 There’s more to learn about the world than only the best places to eat and party.

 The Ultimate Travel